Developers · MCP

 Jupid MCP

-Connect Claude, Cursor, and other MCP clients to your Jupid workspace.
-Read-only access to transactions, counterparties, and Schedule C cash-flow reports — returned as structured JSON to whatever AI agent you’re using.
+Connect Claude, ChatGPT, Cursor, Codex, and other MCP clients to your Jupid workspace.
+Accounts, transactions, counterparties, Schedule C reports, and open questions — returned as structured JSON to whatever AI agent you’re using.
+Canonical documentation lives on the Jupid developer portal.

 Looking for the non-technical tour?
 See the MCP overview.